 But a unified ontology (let alone a unified holarchy which includes all the developing instances as well) is a huge undertaking, it represents enormous ongoing workload which needs to be inteligently managed and distributed.
 Only ubiquitous AI agency can enable the unified ontology project.

 The most fundamental feature of Koestler's holarchy is that it's a graph of connected nodes called holons, which each exhibit two fundamental behaviours.
 An inward facing "self-assertive" behaviour which is dedicated to the individual holon.
 And an outward facing "integrative" behaviour which is dedicated to the holarchy as a whole.
 These two behaviours form two trees (connected graphs), one is the unified multiplex of instances, the other is an ontology of "special interest groups".
 These two graphs are different ways of connecting a single set of holons.

 Every holon is doing its bit to keep the whole holarchy resilient, accurate and useful, but it's also participating with the expectation of increasing its own prosperity and resilience too.

 - Agency's job is to allow the maintenance of the local representation to continue independently of such agency.
-The local representation is a structure that undergoes change via instances of local resource, it's only changes to this structure that might require agency, i.e. changes to the system or class aspect.
+This is due to the selection of the most economic agency that can represent a pattern.

 The four quadrant model